cwoodall/buildsbot-12-ounce/README.md

 # Credits and Notes

-Many schematic elements ATMEGA32U4 and the USB jack were taken from the adafruit eagle library, converted, checked and tweaked.
+Many schematic elements ATMEGA32U4 and the USB jack were taken from the adafruit eagle library, converted to kicad, checked and tweaked.

+Design files for the prototype are in EAGLE format, but future iterations are being done in KiCAD